Q: When am I eligible to participate in UNE’s educational benefits programs?

 Q: How do I apply for Tuition benefits?

-A: Whether applying for courses at UNE or courses at a participating CIC or TEP college or university, you need to follow the registration process for that school.
+A: Whether applying for courses at UNE, courses at a participating CIC or TEP college or university or the UNE Blue Scholar progrem, you need to follow the registration process for that school.
 For UNE courses, you can start that process with the Registrar or Continuing Education office as appropriate.
 Following that, make sure you complete the appropriate Tuition Grant in Aid, CIC Request or TEP Request form and submit as indicated on the form.

 Q: When is the best time to apply for CIC Tuition Exchange or The Tuition Exchange Programs?